Kellogg’s announces over 200 Battle Creek job cuts

-BATTLE CREEK, Mich. — Kellogg’s announced Thursday that it will be cutting more than 200 jobs at its Battle Creek plant.
+BATTLE CREEK, Mich. -- Kellogg's announced Thursday that it will be cutting hundreds of jobs at its Battle Creek plant.

+The company says the cuts will impact 223 salaried and hourly employees.

 Before the cuts are finalized, the union in Battle Creek will be able to review the proposal, according to a company spokesperson.
 If approved, the cuts will begin in 2018.